Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Decomposition spaces as monoidal functors

 We can factor this into a vertical composite of such diagrams in which the map on the left is a single face or degeneracy map.
 Then the map on the right is a product of maps, one of which, say the $i$th factor, is again a single face or degeneracy map, and the rest are identities.
 To check if each of these new simpler squares are pullbacks we consider the projections onto the non-trivial factor:

-But by construction of $\overline X$, the composite horizontal maps are precisely inert maps in the sense of the simplicial space $X$, and the vertical maps are precisely active maps in the sense that it is an arbitrary map in $\unDelta$ and hence (in the other direction) an active map in $\simplexcategory$, under the duality in Lemma~\ref{lem:Delta-duality}.
+But by construction of $\overline X$, the composite horizontal maps are precisely inert maps in the sense of the simplicial space $X$, and the vertical maps are precisely active maps in the sense that they are arbitrary maps in $\unDelta$ and hence (in the other direction) active maps in $\simplexcategory$, under the duality in Lemma~\ref{lem:Delta-duality}.
 Since the right-hand square is always a pullback, the standard pullback argument of Lemma~\ref{pbk} shows that the total square is a pullback (i.e.~we have a decomposition space) if and only if the left-hand square is a pullback (i.e.~the pullback condition on $\overline X$ is satisfied).
 This proves $(1)\Leftrightarrow(2)$.

 The diagram in condition (3) is the image of a connected special pullback, as in Example~\ref{ex:DD-pbk}, so $(2)\Rightarrow(3)$.
 Finally we show that $(3)\Rightarrow(2)$.
 As $\overline X$ is monoidal, (3) is equivalent to preservation of all special pullbacks, just as (2) is equivalent to preservation of just the connected pullbacks.
 Now any connected pullback (as in the northwest half of the following diagram) can be composed in a canonical way with a special pullback (the southeast half of the diagram) to form a special connected pullback: